Contact us

 Legal Alignment with CJEU Jurisprudence

-As outlined in our previous commentary on EC v Malta, the Court of Justice of the European Union ruled in April 2025 that Malta’s earlier model for granting citizenship against a defined financial contribution failed to ensure the presence of a genuine and effective link with the Member State.
+As outlined in our previous commentary on EC v Malta, the Court of Justice of the European Union ruled in April 2025 that Malta’s earlier model for granting citizenship against a defined financial contribution is in breach of EU Treaties.
 The new Bill is Malta’s formal legislative response to this judgment.

 The reform aligns Malta’s legal position with the CJEU’s ruling in EC v Malta, where the Court emphasised that nationality decisions must not undermine the substance of EU citizenship.
 The new merit-based model removes financial thresholds and substitutes them with a discretionary assessment based on individual merit, integration, and public interest.

-As noted in our earlier legal insight, while the CJEU affirmed Member State sovereignty in nationality matters, it also required Member States to exercise that competence in good faith and in line with Article 20 TFEU and the principle of sincere cooperation under Article 4(3) TEU.
+As noted in our earlier legal insight on member state sovereignty in citizenship matters, while the CJEU required Member States to exercise that competence in good faith and in line with Article 20 TFEU and the principle of sincere cooperation under Article 4(3) TEU, it also affirmed Member State sovereignty in nationality matters

 Legislative Process and Next Steps

 The Bill is now formally published and proceeds to the Second Reading and Committee Stage.
 The new framework opens up a principled and structured path to Maltese citizenship for individuals and families who have demonstrated exceptional merit and commitment to the Maltese national interest.
-It presents a unique opportunity for globally active families—particularly those contributing to the fields of science, education, innovation, culture, or national service—who wish to establish genuine links with Malta and pursue naturalisation under a transparent and EU-compliant legal framework.
+It presents a unique opportunity for globally active families—particularly those contributing to the fields of science, education, innovation, culture, or national service—who wish to pursue naturalisation under a transparent and EU-compliant legal framework.

 At Chetcuti Cauchi Advocates, we continue to analyse the implications of this legislative transition and advise our clients on strategic pathways to naturalisation under the revised framework.